 What is card sorting?

 Card sorting is a qualitative research method used to group, label, and describe information more effectively based on feedback from customers or users.

 Most commonly, card sorting is used when designing (or redesigning) the navigation of a website or the organization of content within it.
-And that’s because it helps to evaluate information architecture—or the grouping of categories of content, the hierarchy of those categories, and the labels used to describe them.
+And that’s because it helps to evaluate information architecture—or the grouping of content categories, the hierarchy of those categories, and the labels used to describe them.

-Like many user research techniques, the goal of a card sort is to get inside your user’s heads.
-That way, when you’re making design choices, you’re basing decisions on qualitative data rather than hunches or gut feelings.
+Like many user research techniques, the goal of a card sort is to get inside your user’s head.
+That way, you’re basing decisions on qualitative data rather than hunches or gut feelings when making design choices.
 And by seeing and hearing your users perform a card sort, you can better speak their language and meet their needs.

 Card sorting is useful if you’re trying to:

-The list goes on, and people are always coming up with innovative use cases for card sorting, but let’s continue with the basics.
+The list goes on, and people always come up with innovative use cases for card sorting, but let’s continue with the basics.

 Card sorting requires you to create a set of cards—sometimes literally—to represent a concept or item.
 These cards will then be grouped or categorized by your users in ways that make the most sense to them.
-For best results, you’ll need to decide if it makes sense to run an open, closed, or hybrid card sort.
+For best results, you’ll need to decide if running an open, closed, or hybrid card sort makes sense.
 There’s a case for each:

 Which one you choose will greatly depend on what you want to find out and what you’re already working with.